Ricenoodles_Cover.jpg

 Pre-gelatinization

-Fun fact: The best rice noodles are made with long-grained rice that contain high levels of amylose, since the added starchiness helps to bind the dough to form a chewy, toothsome noodle.5, 7
+The best rice noodles are made with long-grained rice that contains high levels of amylose since the added starchiness helps to bind the dough to form a chewy, toothsome noodle.5, 7

 Shaping

-The quick succession of heating then cooling is a necessary step to further gelatinize the starch in the noodles, so that they become smooth and slippery to avoid clumping together when packaged.
+The quick succession of heating then cooling is a necessary step to gelatinize the starch in the noodles further, so that they become smooth and slippery to avoid clumping together when packaged.

 Drying and packaging